 - Designate hemp as a specialty crop for access to marketing orders and financial and technical assistance (AMS/NIFA);

 - Normalize hemp in export promotion and international capacity-building initiatives (FAS);

 - Expand cooperative extension and research programs in hemp agronomy, genetics, and materials research through land-grant institutions and HBCUs (NIFA/ARS);

 - Expand USDA and Government-wide procurement for hemp-based textiles, foods, fuels, construction materials, and advanced composites (AMS/RD plus DOD, HUD, DOT etc.)

-- Establish a FACA Committee to advise the Secretary of Agriculture on implementing the above;
+- Establish a FACA Committee to advise the Secretary on implementing the above;

-- Reorganize the Interagency Working Group on Hemp under USDA leadership (rather than under ONDCP, as previously) to coordinate government-wide policy on hemp, including:
+- Reorganize the Interagency Working Group on Hemp under USDA leadership (rather than DEA/ ONDCP, as before) to coordinate government-wide policy with DOJ/DEA, FDA, Treasury, etc.